nathants/reverseproxy/readme.md

 ## what

-a reverse proxy allowing multiple upstreams by host name
+a reverse proxy for one or more http upstreams behind a single wildcard certificate.

+cert: *.example.com
+upstream1: one.example.com
+upstream2: two.example.com

 ## install